2011 Currie Cup Premier Division: Regular season and title playoffs

 There were 8 participating teams in the 2011 Currie Cup Premier Division.
 These teams played each other twice over the course of the season, once at home and once away.

 Teams received four points for a win and two points for a draw.
 Bonus points were awarded to teams that scored 4 or more tries in a game, as well as to teams that lost a match by 7 points or less.
 Teams were ranked by points, then points difference (points scored less points conceded).

 The top 4 teams qualified for the title play-offs.
 In the semifinals, the team that finished first had home advantage against the team that finished fourth, while the team that finished second had home advantage against the team that finished third.
 The winners of these semi-finals played each other in the final, at the home venue of the higher-placed team.

 Relegation

-The 2012 Currie Cup Premier Division will only consist of six teams, so the bottom 2 teams will be relegated to the 2012 Currie Cup First Division.
+The 2012 Currie Cup Premier Division only consisted of six teams, so the bottom 2 teams were relegated to the 2012 Currie Cup First Division.